 You will have the opportunity to support the Team Manager in shaping the service, to introduce creativity and a dynamic approach to the exciting changes being implemented.

-You will receive monthly, reflective supervision to develop your skills support our hosts to have a therapeutic approach to the young people that they are caring for.
+You will receive monthly reflective supervision, to develop your skills and support our hosts to have a therapeutic approach to the young people that they are caring for.

 You will also be supported to ensure that hosts are maintaining the safety of our children and young people, as well as supporting them to build on their life skills i.e. budgeting, cooking, household duties, education and employment.

-You will have access to full and dynamic training opportunities, Social Work academy, an induction programme.
+You will have access to full and dynamic training opportunities, Dorset Council’s Social Work academy, as well as a bespoke induction programme.

-You will have access to 1:1 support from advanced practitioners in the team.
+You will have access to 1:1 support from advanced practitioners within the team.

 You will have access to Dorset's staff wellbeing service.

-You will be supported with your career progression in Dorset Council.
+You will be supported with your career progression within Dorset Council.

 What you can expect to be doing:

-We are looking for a dedicated and dependable Supported Lodgings Social Worker with a history of working with children and young people.
+We are looking for a dedicated and dependable Supported Lodgings Social Worker, with a history of working with children and young people.

 The successful applicant will be supporting Hosts and looked after children/ young people across Dorset.